Association of Catholic Priests: Censure

 Members of the association have been censured by the Roman Curia.
 The Congregation for the Doctrine of the Faith (CDF) placed restrictions on the association's founder, Fr Tony Flannery who is a member of the Redemptorist Congregation.
-He was advised by Rome to go to a monastery where he might "pray and reflect" on his heterodox views and his role with the association.
+He was advised by Rome to go to a monastery where he might "pray and reflect" on his views and his role with the association.
 His monthly column in the congregation's monthly magazine, "Reality", has been discontinued.
 Restrictions have also been imposed on the magazine itself and its editor, Fr Gerard Moloney.

 Supporters of the censure cite that the Vatican has "a sacred obligation to investigate any religious whose teaching is contrary to that of the church: to defend those sacred teachings: and to protect the faithful from all taint of error and corruption."
 Other supporters advocate that those censured by the CDF are free to set up a rival church:

 Those with strong private theories and opinions have plenty of churches to choose from and, if they find none to their liking, they can always set up another.

 Since that time, it has emerged that three other priests have also been silenced: Marist priest Fr Seán Fagan, Capuchin priest Fr Owen O'Sullivan and Passionist priest Fr Brian D'Arcy.

 At a conference organised by the ACP in Dublin's Regency Hotel, Fr Brendan Hoban told the gathering "that clamping down on "wayward" opinions was not the way to deal with issues".

 Following the publication of the National Synethesis document in 2022, the Irish Times acknowledged the contribution of ACP co-founder Fr Tony Flannery and called for his re-instatement, saying he was:

 [...] now 10 years out of public ministry in the church because he called for the changes subsequently repeated in the National Synthesis document.
 His continuous exile to limbo is itself a scandal and smacks now of mere, petty revenge.
 It is an ongoing and grave injustice and he should be reinstated to full ministry.